MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 - *Team-building activities*: Organize team-building activities that focus on financial responsibility.
 These activities can include group exercises, case studies, or simulations that encourage collaboration and problem-solving in financial matters.

   Foster a culture of knowledge sharing.
 Encourage the workload team to share its expertise and best practices with colleagues through internal forums, presentations, or mentoring programs.
-- *Open dialogue*: Create an environment where personnel feel comfortable speaking up about cost optimization ideas.
+- *Open dialog*: Create an environment where personnel feel comfortable speaking up about cost optimization ideas.
 Encourage open discussions, provide a platform for feedback, and welcome alternative suggestions.
 This environment helps create a culture of continuous improvement and innovation.
 - *Empowerment:* Give the workload team the authority and responsibility to evaluate and propose the adoption of new technologies.
 The workload team should assess the suitability of new tools and technologies for their specific workload.
 They should consider factors such as compatibility, scalability, ease of integration, and potential cost savings.

 ### Develop skills in-house